 - Prerequisites must be completed with the required grades and within the specified time limits.

-- Submit the Supplemental Allied Health Application (only available during the application cycle of September 15 to January 15.)
+- Submit the Supplemental Allied Health Application during the application cycle of September 15 to January 15.
 Sign in to the application account using your personal email (not your HCC email) and find the Supplemental Allied Health Application under the section for Current Students.

 - A one-time $25 supplemental application fee, payable by credit card, due at the time of submission of online supplemental application.
 The fee is waived for active military, active military spouses and veterans with appropriate documentation--DD214 or PCS orders.
 A promo code will be provided to eligible applicants when applying.